-If the answer to Question \ref{Q-G} was `yes', then all three statements would hold.
-If the answer was `no', then there would exist an LB-space whose mackeyfication is a proper subspace of its completion.
-It is well-known that\,---\,outside the class of LB-spaces\,---\,there exist lcs which are Mackey complete but not sequentially complete, see \cite[Ex 5.1.12]{BPC}.
+If the answer to Question \ref{Q-G} were to be `yes', then all three statements would hold, whereas if it were `no', then there would exist an LB-space whose mackeyfication is a proper subspace of its completion.
+It is well-known that\,---\,outside the class of LB-spaces\,---\,there exist lcs which are Mackey complete but not even sequentially complete, see \cite[Ex 5.1.12]{BPC}.
 Furthermore, there exist bornological spaces with a non-bornological completion, see \cite[Section 6.6]{BPC}.
 On the other hand, the so-called Moscatelli type LB-spaces constitute a whole class of LB-spaces which are complete iff they are regular and whose completions are always LB-spaces, see Bonet, Dierolf, Ku\ss{} \cite{BD89, DK}.
-Finally, if there was an LB-space whose completion is not LB, then Question \ref{Q-G} could be answered with `no'.
+Finally, if there were to exist an LB-space whose completion is not LB, then Question \ref{Q-G} could be answered with `no'.

 \begin{dfn} Let $X$ be an LB-space.
 An injective map with dense range $i\colon X\rightarrow Y$ into a complete LB-space is called an \emph{LB-completion} of $X$, if for any $f\colon X\rightarrow Z$ into a complete LB-space there exists a unique map $\widehat{f}^{ \text{\raisebox{0.85mm}{$\scriptscriptstyle\LB$}}}\colon Y\rightarrow Z$ with $\widehat{f}^{ \text{\raisebox{0.85mm}{$\scriptscriptstyle\LB$}}}\circ i=f$.
 If an LB-completion exists, then it is unique up to unique isomorphism and we denote it by $\widehat{X}^{\text{\raisebox{0.85mm}{$\scriptscriptstyle\LB$}}}$.\diam{} \end{dfn}